-6. The "Known Loss" Doctrine
+6. The "Known Loss" Doctrine.

 The basic premise of insurance is that it protects against the risk that a policyholder may suffer an unknown loss in the future; it does not protect against losses the policyholder already knows about before purchasing the policy.
 The classic illustration is that you cannot purchase fire insurance for a building the day after it burns to the ground.
-(Of course, there are exceptions to every rule, with the most famous being the fact that owners of a hotel were able to purchase fire insurance after a fire ravaged that same hotel.)
 The building is insurable the day before it burns to the ground, even if it poses a known risk of fire, because the loss itself is not yet known or certain to occur.
-Long-tail claims pose a more difficult "known loss" problem.

-For example, a policyholder may know that solvents were disposed of at its facility, but may have been done so in accordance with industry custom and practice for the time period in question.
+Legacy contamination claims pose a more difficult "known loss" problem.
+For example, a policyholder may know that solvents were disposed of at its facility, but that the disposal was done in accordance with industry custom and practice for the time period in question.
 The question is, when does the policyholder's knowledge of its potential environmental liability become an uninsurable known loss?
-The answer varies from state to state, but a
+The answer varies from state to state, but a common approach holds that only knowledge of a virtually certain liability (such as receipt of a potentially responsible party (PRP) letter demanding cleanup) counts as a